GoogleChrome/web.dev/src/site/content/en/blog/web-platform-03-2023/index.md

 ### Pseudo-class support in Safari

-Safari 16.4 is an amazing release for the web platform, this article won't cover all of the additions so check out the full list of features in the [Safari 16.4 release notes](https://developer.apple.com/documentation/safari-release-notes/safari-16_4-release-notes).
+Safari 16.4 is an amazing release for the web platform.
+This article won't cover all of the additions, so check out the full list of features in the [Safari 16.4 release notes](https://developer.apple.com/documentation/safari-release-notes/safari-16_4-release-notes).

 There's a bunch of additional CSS pseudo-classes with support in this release: `:user-invalid`, `:user-valid`, `:dir()`, `:modal`, and `:fullscreen`.